 Getting patrons onsite is one thing and once that’s done the next step is keeping them there spending money, most importantly having a good, safe time so that they want to stay and then later come back again.

-The improved patron management techniques may initially increase workload, but in the long run, over the course of a day’s or night’s trade, it decreases the amount of work needed to be done and makes life a whole lot easier.
+The improved patron management techniques may initially increase workload, but in the long run, over the course of a day’s or night’s trade, it decreases the amount of work needed to be done and makes life a whole lot easier for all involved.